John C. Colt: Marriage and death

 On September 28, 1842, after exhausting his final appeal, Colt was sentenced to death by hanging and remanded to New York City's infamous prison, the Tombs.
 His sentence was to be performed on November 14, 1842.
 Colt asked that he be allowed to marry Caroline Henshaw on the morning of his hanging.
 While imprisoned, Colt lived luxuriously in his prison cell, receiving daily visits from friends and family, smoking Cuban cigars, sleeping in an actual bed instead of a mound of straw and wearing silk dressing gowns inside and a seal skin overcoat for his daily walks in the prison yard.
 His cell contained the latest novels, a gilded bird cage with a canary and fresh flowers brought to him every day by Henshaw.
 He dined on meals from local hotels such as quail on toast, game pates, reed birds, and ortolans.
 Several attempts were made to remove him from the prison by dressing him in women's clothing but all these efforts were foiled.
 A doctor was hired who claimed he could resuscitate Colt from the hanging, providing the body did not remain suspended long, as he believed Colt's neck to be of such thickness that strangulation would be impossible.
-Colt's friends lodged the doctor in the Shakespeare Hotel on the morning of the scheduled hanging and planned to bring the body there from the Tombs for resuscitation.
+Colt's friends lodged the doctor in the Shakespeare Hotel on the morning of the scheduled hanging and planned to take the body there from the Tombs for resuscitation.

 On the morning of November 14, 1842, Colt and Henshaw were married in the prison at a small ceremony conducted by Rev Henry Anthon, an Episcopal Minister, and witnessed by Samuel Colt and John Howard Payne.
 After the ceremony and a few hours before the scheduled execution, a fire began in the Tombs.
 After the fire was extinguished, Colt's body was found in his cell.
 He had stabbed himself in the heart with a clasp knife, believed to have been smuggled to him by a family member.
 His body was taken by Rev Anthon and buried in the churchyard of St. Mark's Church in-the-Bowery.